AlexShopiak/tutorials/Docker.md

 - Inspect volume                          <code>docker volume inspect VOLUME_NAME</code>

 ## Work with Bind mounts
-##(You make a directory in your project by itself)
+##(You make a special directory in your project by itself)
 - Create bind mount <code>docker run -it --mount type=bind, src="$(pwd)", target=/DIR_NAME_TO_CREATE_MOUNT IMAGE_NAME bash</code>
 - Its an interactive session.
 You can work here if you want.
-Ctrl+D to stop iit
+Ctrl+D to stop it
 - Run your up with bind mount
 ``` bash
 docker run -dp 8000:8000 `